How to Grow Celery so Delicious it Deserves its Own Victorian Vase

 However, this healthy vegetable is listed on the dirty dozen for having lots of pesticide residue.
 So maybe it’s time to start growing your own celery.

-When to plant celery
+When to Plant Celery

 Knowing when to plant celery is critical to growing a successful harvest.
 Celery thrives in cooler temperatures and can take anywhere from 90 to 120 days to reach maturity.
 Chinese celery takes about 90 days from transplanting.

 Temperatures below 50º F and above 70º F can cause celery to bolt.
-This means it will be done growing stalks and instead start growing flowers and going to seed.
+This means it will be done growing stalks and instead, start growing flowers and going to seed.
 Unfortunately, at this point, the celery can also turn bitter.

 With this temperature range in mind, spring planting works well in some growing zones, but in others, fall planting will give you a better chance of successfully growing celery.
 For example, in zones 9 and 10, you will want to plant celery in the fall or winter.